 Zero Hunger Internship

-The Zero Hunger Internship immerses college students and recent graduates in anti-hunger work around the country.
+The Zero Hunger Internship immerses college students and recent graduates in anti-hunger work in Washington, D.C.
 In this 10-week paid internship program, participants gain work experience at anti-hunger organizations as they develop professional skills and grow as leaders.
 When summer is over, they return home as powerful advocates for effective anti-hunger programs and policies.

 Meet The Latest Class